skywind3000/asyncrun.vim/README.md

 - g:asyncrun_status - 'running', 'success' or 'failure'

 #### Requirements:
 Vim 7.4.1829 is minimal version to support async mode.
 If you are use older versions, `g:asyncrun_mode` will fall back from `0/async` to `1/sync`.
-NeoVim above 0.1.4 is also supported.
+NeoVim 0.1.4 or later is also supported.

-Recommend to use Vim 8.0 or above.
+Recommend to use Vim 8.0 or later.

 #### Cooperate with vim-fugitive: